Sponsored

 History and Solutions to Examination Malpractice

 The origin or history of examination malpractice in Nigeria dates as far back as the early 70s.
-In those years it was referred to as expo “70”, a name that is still common among students till today.
-It was during the West African Examination Council (WAEC) exams of that year that it became full blown when exam body discovered leakage.
+In those years it was referred to as expo “70”, a name that is still common among students today.
+It was during the West African Examination Council (WAEC) exams of that year that it became full-blown when the exam body discovered leakage.

 In 1977, another full-blown examination malpractice was discovered during WASSCE.
-Since then this obnoxious act has escalated and a thing some students can’t do without at all level of education in Nigeria.
+Since then this obnoxious act has escalated and is a thing some students can’t do without at all levels of education in Nigeria.

-Different kind of punitive measures have been introduced to curb examination malpractice, but it persists.
+Different kinds of punitive measures have been introduced to curb examination malpractice, but it persist.
 It is even worrisome that students are now surfing the internet to look for WAEC expo, NECO expo, etc. This kind of attitude shows that the quality of education in Nigeria has dropped as a result of this act.

-In order to provide solutions to malpractice, there must be a joint effort by the government, parents, teachers, and even the students to put an end it.
+To provide solutions to malpractice, there must be a joint effort by the government, parents, teachers, and even the students to put an end to it.

 Some of the suggested solutions are listed below